Discrete series of odd general spin groups: Invariants of discrete series I: the -function on pairs

-Now we show that $\pi$ is square-integrable.
-Suppose, on the contrary, that $\pi$ is not a discrete series representation.
-Then there exist, by \cite[Theorem~3.5]{Matic5}, $x', y'$, $x' - y' \in \mathbb{Z}$ and $x' + y' \leq 0$ and irreducible representations $\rho', \pi_1$, such that $\pi$ is a subrepresentation of
+\begin{itemize} \item Claim $2$: The representation $\pi$ is a discrete series. \end{itemize} Suppose, on the contrary, that $\pi$ is not a discrete series.
+By Corollary \ref{notds}, there are $x', y'$, $x' - y' \in \mathbb{Z}$ and $x' + y' \leq 0$, an irreducible cuspidal representation $\rho' \in R(GL)$, and an irreducible representation $\pi_1 \in R(G)$, such that $\pi$ is a subrepresentation of